TAP health equality campaign of 9 Blogs about low income, debt, hunger, mental and physical health

 TAP affordable housing and health equality campaigns

-Following our social media campaign of ten blogs on affordable housing (the index is here) TAP publishes the index olf the first 7 of nine blogs its Health Equality Campaign.
+Following our social media campaign of ten blogs on affordable housing TAP publishes the index of nine blogs in our Health Equality Campaign.
 The series is exploring the alarming depth of health inequality in modern Britain.

 Dr Angela Donkin of the Institute of Health Equity,